Ramachandra of Devagiri: Reduction to vassal status

 Alauddin Khalji usurped the throne of Delhi from his uncle Jalaluddin Khalji in 1296, shortly after his successful raid against the Yadavas.
 Ramachandra stopped sending tributes to Alauddin after 1303–1304.
 According to the 14th century Muslim chronicler Isami, Ramachandra secretly informed Alauddin that he did not want to rebel against the Sultanate, and that the rebel Yadava faction was being controlled by his son.
-In 1308, Alauddin Khalji sent a force led by his general Malik Kafur to subjugate Ramachandra.
+In 1308, Alauddin Khalji sent a force led by his slave-general Malik Kafur to subjugate Ramachandra.
 Malik Kafur's army conclusively defeated the Yadava army led by the crown-prince, and took Ramachandra to Delhi.
 In Delhi, Alauddin treated Ramachandra with courtesy, and reinstated him as a vassal in Devagiri.
 Alauddin bestowed upon him the title Raja-i-Rajan ("king of kings"), and also gave him Navsari as a personal jagir.

 According to Isami, Ramachandra also gave his daughter Jhatyapali in marriage to Alauddin.
 This daughter is alternatively called Chhitai, Jhitai, Jethapali or Kshetrapali in various historical texts.
 Isami states that she was the mother of Alauddin's son and successor Shihab-ud-din Omar.
 The 14th century Persian historian Wassaf, in his Tajziyat al-amsar, also mentions that the ruler of Devagiri gave his daughter to Alauddin to save his life.
 The 16th century historian Firishta claims that after Alauddin's death, his viceroy Malik Kafur married Ramachandra's daughter.
 Chhitai Varta (c.
 1440), a Hindi poem by Narayan-das, narrates her legend.

 Ramachandra remained loyal to Alauddin until his death, and helped Malik Kafur defeat the Kakatiyas (1309) and the Hoysalas (1311).
 When the Sultanate forces halted at Devagiri during their invasion of the Kakatiya capital Warangal, Ramachandra put his kingdom's facilities at their disposal.
 During the Sultanate's invasion of the Hoysala capital Dvarasamudra, Ramachandra supported them with supplies during their halt at Devagiri.
 He also ordered his general Purushottama to guide the Sultanate forces to the Hoysala frontiers.